PeriniMatteo/lightboard/README.md

 # Lightboard
+Lightboard is a software to build an electronic whiteboard with a Wiimote and an IR pen.
 We are working to remake Lightboard from zero, with a new engine, new graphic, new features and to make it more compatible and flexible.

 ### Why Lightboard?